apache/storm/docs/Performance.md

    based on the Wait situation it is used in.
 This is the most CPU conserving state and it remains in this level for the remaining iterations.

 - **ParkWaitStrategy** : This strategy can be used for Bolt Wait or Backpressure Wait situations.
-Set the strategy to 'org.apache.storm.policy.WaitStrategyPark' to use this.
+Set the strategy to `org.apache.storm.policy.WaitStrategyPark` to use this.
 This strategy disables the current thread for thread scheduling purposes by calling LockSupport.parkNanos().
 The amount of park time is configured using either
 `topology.bolt.wait.park.microsec` or `topology.backpressure.wait.park.microsec` based on the wait situation it is used.
-Setting the park time to 0, effectively disables invocation of LockSupport.parkNanos and this mode can be used to achieve busy polling (if targeting best throughput & latency without regard for CPU utilization).
+Setting the park time to 0, effectively disables invocation of LockSupport.parkNanos and this mode can be used to achieve busy polling (which at the cost of high CPU utilization even when idle, may improve latency and/or throughput).

 ## Max.spout.pending
-This is only used for ACK-mode.
-For single worker mode, disable this.
-For multi-worker mode set to a large number like maybe ....
-(TODO: ROSHAN revisit this).
-This should not be less than the `topology.producer.batch.size`.
+The back pressure mechanism no longer requires `topology.max.spout.pending`.
+It is recommend to set this to null (default).

 ## 4. Sampling Rate